 The RHSI is run by its members on a voluntary basis with membership spread throughout the island of Ireland.

 The RHSI is, with the help of a team of volunteers, restoring the 3.5 acre walled garden at Russborough House, Blessington, Co Wicklow.

 The administrative headquarters of the RHSI are at Laurelmere Cottage, Marlay Park, Rathfarnham, where another team of volunteers are creating a woodland garden.

 Over 90 horticultural, gardening and floral art societies and clubs are affiliated to the RHSI.
 List by county.

 The members of the Board of Directors are:

-Robert Myerscough (President), David Casey (Chairman), Maurice Parkinson (Vice Chairman), Marie Barr, Hestor Forde, Peter Harrison, Philip Hollwey, Angela Jupe, Margaret Masterson and Daphne Shakleton.
+Robert Myerscough (President), Maurice Parkinson (Chairman), Mary Hackett, Hestor Forde, Peter Harrison, Philip Hollwey, Angela Jupe, Margaret Masterson and Daphne Shakleton.

 The Board and Committees of the RHSI are dedicated to developing the society’s role in supporting Irish horticulture.